Efficient Background Modeling Based on Sparse Representation and Outlier Iterative Removal: Introduction

 \section{Introduction}

-Background modeling of a video is a key part in many vision-based applications, such as real-time tracking \cite{CW1999,HCQ2011,KLM2012}, information retrieval and video surveillance \cite{T2011,AOM2006}.
-In a video, which consists of a series of frames, there are some sceneries staying almost constant,although being polluted by noise \cite{SHL2012}.
-A model for extracting the invariable part is important.
-It can help us to handle the video, especially in the public scenes \cite{DH2013}.
-In some cases, background modeling is an essential step in the task of foreground detection \cite{MO2012,VN2008}.
-Once we extract the background, we can detect or even track the foreground information, just by comparing the incoming frame with the learned background model \cite{AOM2006}.
+The background modeling of a video sequence is a key part in many vision-based applications such as real-time tracking \cite{HCQ2011,KLM2012}, information retrieval, and video surveillance \cite{T2011,AOM2006}.
+In a video sequence, some scenes will remain nearly constant, even though they may be polluted by noise \cite{SHL2012}.
+The invariable aspect is the background.
+A model for extracting the background is an important tool that can help us handle a video sequence, especially one taken in a public area \cite{DH2013}.
+Background modeling is also an essential step in many foreground detection tasks \cite{WJW2008,MO2012,VN2008}.
+Once the background is extracted, we can detect or even track the foreground information by comparing a new frame with the learned background model \cite{AOM2006}.

-In the traditional background modeling problem, something make the background non-stationary, such as the fluttering flags, the waving leaves and the ripple water, etc. \cite{YCCY2007}.
-Besides, there are still some other issues \cite{SC2004}, like signal noise, sudden lighting changes and shadows \cite{STS2011, AT2008}, prevent us from distinguishing the background and the foreground.
-In addition, with the development of technologies and the improvement of equipments, a new problem appears in many practical applications.
-The data of a practical background modeling problem becomes larger and larger.
-Thus the time consumption and the required memory become key issues of an effective algorithm.
+There are two challenges to a background modeling algorithm.
+First, although we consider the background to be stationary, it is often interfered with by certain factors such as fluttering flags, waving leaves, or rippling water \cite{YCCY2007}.
+In addition, other issues such as signal noise, sudden lighting variations, and shadows \cite{STS2011, AT2008}, may prevent us from distinguishing the background from a video sequence.
+Second, the data on practical problems is increasing with the development of new technologies and improvements in the equipment used.
+However, there is also an increasing demand for efficient background modeling techniques, and fast tracking of massive video sequences is required for certain practical tasks, like crime detection and recognition.
+As a result, it has become an urgent task to develop an efficient and robust algorithm for practical background modeling.